aguila-dev/job_search_backend/README.md

 #### TODO

-this is still a work in progess with lots to do including but not limited to:
+this is still a work in progess with lots to do including but not limited to...:

 - [ ] connect "applied" to add that job to applied jobs tab
 - [ ] a way to move "applied" to "no longer considering